equinor/fusion-framework/vue-press/src/modules/http/README.md

 An application can request one or more scopes, this information is then presented to the user in the consent screen, and the access token issued to the request will be limited to the scopes granted.

-> Scopes are normally configured for the client, so that by convinces all request done to that base URI will have that scope.
+> Scopes are normally configured for the client, so that by conveniences all request done to that base URI will have that scope.
 But sometimes a endpoint on that URI requires other scopes.

 #### Selector <Badge type="info" text="optional"/>